-The TCRM was developed to support communities – and stakeholders in those communities e.g., community representatives, legislative institutions, and payers – to create a favorable environment for implementing and scaling-up telemedicine.
+The TCRM was developed to support communities – and stakeholders in those communities e.g., community representatives, legislative institutions, and payers – to create a favourable environment for implementing and scaling-up telemedicine.
 It is a valuable tool that helps to assess and improve the status quo for telemedicine in communities that can be connected locally (e.g., regions or health networks) or through a shared concern (e.g., a common disease).
+The TCRM has six phases, which range from pre-planning to professionalisation.
+They show how telemedicine initiatives can be scaled-up and evaluated, and communities can get involved.

 The use of the model has already assisted several communities – for example in Australia, Croatia, and Scotland – to identify key aspects of their own telemedicine success stories.